sushant0808/Adventure-Works-Power-BI-Dashboard/README.md

 5. vw_Sales
 6. vw_Territory

-Then I connected these views to the Power BI dashboard using the SQL Server Connector.
+These SQL views were then connected to Power BI using the SQL Server Connector.

-I have exported the data in CSV files.
-You can find it over here [CSV Files](https://github.com/sushant0808/Adventure-Works-Power-BI-Dashboard/tree/main/Data%20Cleaning/Data%20CSV%20Files)
+For convenience, all the datasets have been exported as CSV files and are available here: [CSV Files](https://github.com/sushant0808/Adventure-Works-Power-BI-Dashboard/tree/main/Data%20Cleaning/Data%20CSV%20Files)

 **Key Steps:**
 - Replaced missing categorical values with `'NA'`